Skip to main content

 A two-page personal statement that speaks to your educational and career goals and the role the degree would play in your professional development.

-Your two letters of reference may be provided by current or past employers, or those who have known you in an academic or volunteer setting.
+One letter of reference is required from a current or past employer, or those who have known you in an academic or volunteer setting.
 Although personal references are considered as part of the application, an emphasis is placed on professional and academic references.

 Structured résumé